MexMerchant/XCart-Unbranded/README.md

 4. Finally replace the files:
 	- `httpdocs/classes/XLite/Module/PaymentNetwork/PaymentNetwork/icon.png` and
 	- `httpdocs/skins/admin/modules/PaymentNetwork/PaymentNetwork/method_icon.png` with your own brand logos
+5. When downloading as a zip file, you can right-click and rename to remove the `Unbranded` text from the filename.

 # Installing and configuring the module